motopress/mphb-styles/README.md

 1. To subtract new strings run `wp i18n make-pot ./.. mphb-styles-new.pot --subtract="mphb-styles.pot"`

 ## Support
-This is a developer's portal for the Hotel Booking Styles plugin and should not be used for support.
+This is a developer's portal for the Hotel Booking Styles & Templates plugin and should not be used for support.
 Please visit the support page if you need to submit a support request.

 ## License
-Hotel Booking Styles WordPress Plugin, Copyright (C) 2020, MotoPress.
+Hotel Booking Styles & Templates WordPress Plugin, Copyright (C) 2020, MotoPress.
-Hotel Booking Styles is distributed under the terms of the GNU GPL.
+Hotel Booking Styles & Templates is distributed under the terms of the GNU GPL.

 ## Contributions
 Anyone is welcome to contribute.